Vengeance Falls: Background

 In January 2013, bassist Paolo Gregoletto posted photos of the band working on their next studio release.
 In one of the pictures, vocalist Matt Heafy was sitting next to David Draiman of Disturbed; leading to some speculation that he would play a part in the album's conception.
 It was later confirmed via Gregoletto's Facebook that Draiman would in fact be the producer.

-In an interview with Thrash Hits, David Draiman revealed that the album's title was Vengeance Falls.
+In an interview with Thrash Hits, Draiman revealed that the album's title was Vengeance Falls.
 Matt Heafy in particular was satisfied with Draiman's work on the album, calling him the "most hands-on producer" they've ever worked with.
 He went on to say that "Draiman helped me gain another four to six notes in my upper vocal range, which is something I never thought was possible ...
 He helped with every instrument, every song, helping create melodies – his ability to create melody is one of the most staggering things I've ever seen."

 Release and promotion

 The band performed the song "Brave This Storm" live on July 28, 2013 at Rock the City Bucharest in Romania and released the studio version three days later as a free digital download.
 Gregoletto stated in an interview that this song was just a teaser and the new album's first single was "Strife".

 "Strife" was performed live for the first time on August 1, 2013 at the Resurrection Fest at Viveiro in Spain and it's available to stream via YouTube.
 Vengeance Falls became available for pre-order at their official website on August 20.
 The first single was available as an instant download with all pre-orders.
 Buyers would receive a digital copy of the album, downloadable on the day of release.
 "No Way to Heal" was released on September 30, the third song to be streamed.

+On October 10, 2023, for the 10-year anniversary, a remastered edition of Vengeance Falls was released.